ZeroDragon/SiteCraft/readme.md

 - !{siteDesc} will render your site description as defined in `site.yml`
 - !{siteUrl} will render your site url as defined in `site.yml`

+blogList requires a `/template/blogList.pug` file in your site so it can render correctly.
+Check the example in SiteCraft Gallery.

 This shorthands can be used from pages and blog posts

 More shorthands will come as needed

+### Tags
+Since version 1.1.12 Tags are available for each post, you just need to define them in your `.md` file and use them in your blog template (see example in SiteCraft Gallery) To make them work, you must create a `/content/post.md` file where you must define the blogList shorthand and a simple script to hide discriminated objects.
+I suggest not to include this page in your `site.yml` since is just an indiscrimitaed list of posts.

 ## Images and favicon
 Everything inside `content/images/` will be transposed to `public/content/images/`